priv-kweihmann/meta-sca/docs/conf/module/systemdlint.md

 * systemdlint.systemdlint.NoExecutable - The referenced executable is NOT executable
 * systemdlint.systemdlint.NoFailureCheck - An executable is run without checking for failures
 * systemdlint.systemdlint.OptionDeprecated - The used option is not available anymore in this version
-* systemdlint.systemdlint.OptionTooNew - The used option will be avaiable in a later version than used
+* systemdlint.systemdlint.OptionTooNew - The used option will be available in a later version than used
 * systemdlint.systemdlint.ReferencedUnitNotFound - The unit referenced was not found in system
 * systemdlint.systemdlint.SettingRequires - The option requires another option to be set
 * systemdlint.systemdlint.SettingRestricted - The option can't be set due to another option